barrucadu/lookwhattheshoggothdraggedin.com/posts/knock-issue-1.markdown

 there's 60 pages of maps, monsters, new classes, and a few short adventures.

-There's some big names from the [glo:osr] scene.
+There's some big names from the [abbr:osr] scene.
 A few I recognised are [Emmy Allen][] (cavegirl), [Arnold K][] (Goblin Punch), [Ben Milton][] (Questing Beast), and [Gavin Norman][] (Necrotic Gnome).